FeatheredHwang/zettel-join/README.md

 #### One-click import

-When the add-on is downloaded, a `KBjoin` option will be added to the `Tools` menu.
+When the add-on is downloaded, a `ZK Join` option will be added to the `Tools` menu.
 Click it and choose your Knowledge Base Location, and that's all.

 ### Changelog